Don’t be a turkey this year! Choosing your bird wisely is just one of the many ways to save money ahead of Thanksgiving 2019!

 Thanksgiving is my favorite holiday.
 It’s all about family, friends, and food.
 I love the feelings of gratitude and camaraderie that come after consuming a delicious meal with some of my favorite people.

 However, preparing Thanksgiving dinner can be a time-consuming and expensive process.
 How do you keep your costs low when preparing the biggest meal of the year?
 Adding the element of travel only increases the costs you have to deal with.

-Start looking for coupons and check price-matching policies.
+While looking for coupons, don’t forget to check price-matching policies.
 Save money on some of the items you plan to buy to prepare your Thanksgiving meal.
-Find out if your locals stores have price-matching policies that will allow you to reduce the amount of time you spend driving all over town.
+Find out if your local stores have price-matching policies that can allow you to reduce the amount of time you spend driving all over town.
 If you can get price-matching at the same store where you use most of your coupons, it saves you a bit of time (and gas money).

 Make bulk-sized purchases to save money on your Thanksgiving ingredients.
 In fact, while you’re buying for Thanksgiving, you might be able to use leftover ingredients for other upcoming meals, like Christmas and New Year’s Eve.
 Deli meats and cheese, and even bread, can be frozen and used at a later date.

 Buying in bulk at warehouse stores like Costco and Sam’s Club can be one way to cut down on costs.
 Plus, some items, like potatoes, are much cheaper when you buy in bulk than when you buy in small quantities.
 You can also watch your grocery store for case lot sales on canned items.
 These last a long time, so you can use the ingredients you buy for Thanksgiving for other meals.

 Ask Others to Contribute

 One of the easiest ways to save money on Thanksgiving is to not cover the entire cost on your own.
 Don’t be afraid to ask your guests to help provide some of the food for the meal.
 In fact, most of your guests will expect to bring something.